alsosteve/reading-notes/class-03.md

 ## JavaScript & JQuery

 ### Arrays
 This is a data type in JavaScript.
 It is a list of elements.
+It is automataclly numbered.
+The first item on an array is indexed at the value of 0 not 1.

-### Using Statementss
+### Using Statements